Narlotl/bart-live/README.md

-# bart-simulation
+# bart-live
 <img src="https://bart.eliasfretwell.com/assets/icon.png">

-A real-time simulation of Bay Area Rapid Transit trains.
+A real-time map of Bay Area Rapid Transit trains.

 Since BART doesn't publish GPS data, this is an estimate of where trains are in real time.
 It uses the [GTFS-RT](https://gtfs.org/documentation/overview/#gtfs-realtime) feed to calculate the average speed between stops.
 From there, the train moves along the actual path, defined by [shapes.txt](https://gtfs.org/documentation/schedule/reference/#shapestxt) in the [static GTFS](https://gtfs.org/documentation/overview/#gtfs-schedule).

+This project is not official nor affiliated with BART.

 ## Running
 [Register for a BART API key](https://api.bart.gov/api/register.aspx) or [use the public one](https://www.bart.gov/schedules/developers/api).